Spring Garden Revival

 Contact Natick's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Natick is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April–November.
-Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
-The Transfer Station requires a resident sticker for access, and contractors may need permits or pay fees.
-Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
-Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
-Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
-Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens and to protect storm drains.
-Materials must remain on private property until collection—street or storm drain disposal is strictly prohibited to avoid MS4 violations.
-For more information, contact: Natick Department of Public Works
+Proper plant material disposal in Natick is managed seasonally from April-Nov through the municipal yard waste program.
+Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines—and bundle woody material in 4-foot lengths, not exceeding 50-lb per bundle, secured with biodegradable twine.
+Specialized disposal is required for certain categories: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill, never composted or chipped; diseased plants require quarantine and controlled disposal to prevent pathogen spread; hazardous plants like poison ivy, giant hogweed, and wild parsnip demand special handling.
+Healthy native plants are suitable for municipal composting, while large woody debris may be coordinated with chipping services.
+Material must be staged for immediate cleanup to prevent invasive seed or pathogen spread, and storm drains must be protected.
+All plant waste must remain on private property until collection—street or storm drain disposal is strictly prohibited.
+For details on collection schedules, Transfer Station permits, and fees, contact:

 75 West Street, Natick, MA 01760